-Danville-Boyle County is also home to outstanding private schools, including Danville Montessori School that was founded in 1975 and offers pre-primary classes, day care, and elementary and after-school programs.
-The nondenominational Danville Christian Academy is dedicated to providing a Christian environment for student learning and growth.
+Danville-Boyle County is also home to outstanding private schools, including Danville Montessori School, founded in 1975, which offers pre-primary classes, day care, and elementary and after-school programs.
+Nondenominational Danville Christian Academy is dedicated to providing a Christian environment for student learning and growth.

-For those youngsters not quite old enough to attend school, Wilderness Trace Child Development Center serves children from birth through age 5 by providing educational and therapeutic services for children with and without disabilities.
-It's the only school of its kind in the state, and the setting allows typical children to interact and communicate ith children of the same ages with special needs, helping all youngsters to thrive.
+Wilderness Trace Child Development Center serves children from birth through age 5, providing educational and therapeutic services for children with and without disabilities.
+It's the only school of its kind in the state, and the setting allows typical children to interact and communicate with children of the same ages with special needs, helping all youngsters thrive.

 Colleges in Danville and Boyle County

 Ranked among the top 50 liberal arts colleges in the U.S. by U.S. News and World Report for 19 out of the last 20 years, including 2016, Centre College’s 152-acre campus features six new buildings that offer apartment and townhouse living for upperclassmen.